 Food coma is awaiting you

 As I tapped my belly and congratulated myself with the brilliant idea to wear stretch pants, I felt pretty satisfied.
 This Bologna Food Tour and Italian lunch was an absolute success.
-What a feeding frenzy and brilliant day it was.
-I thought we were done when big dishes with potatoes, pumpkin and fennel covered the table.
+What a feeding frenzy and the brilliant day it was.
+I thought we were done when big dishes with potatoes, pumpkin, and fennel covered the table.
 Dark, balsamico glazed pork cheeks beckoned me to once again refill my plate.
-I closed my eyes and for the second time today, felt I died and went to a better place.
+I closed my eyes and for the second time today felt I died and went to a better place.
 This was instant bliss.
-Foodie delight, rolled up and disguised as a little pork cheek.
+Foodie delight rolled up and disguised as a little pork cheek.
 Who knew I’d love pork cheeks?
 Sure not me!

 Bologna Food Tour: the best reason to visit Bologna